iterative/ldb-resources/README.md

   ldb add ws:./more-animals --sample 0.5
   ```

-🦉
+ᐃ
 </details>

 <details>
   <summary>Version control datasets</summary>

+ᐃ

-🦉 Version control is key to engineering discipline and result reproducibility.
+Version control is key to engineering discipline and result reproducibility.
 Most work in LDB happens in incremental changes that modify a temporary (workspace) dataset, but once this dataset is ready and is committed to LDB, it receives a linear version number (1,2,3 etc):

   ```
   ldb get s3://ldb-public/remote/data-lakes/dogs-and-cats/ --path 'dog\.10[0-2]+' -t more-animals/